-The Yorkshire Dales National Park is a wonderous place full to the brim of fantastic natural wonders and quaint little villages that are almost paused in time.
-Home to the three peaks challenge its varied landscape offers some opportunities for fantastic views from some of the highest peaks in England.
-A place of wonderment and some of the unique and awe-inspiring walks, the Yorkshire Dales views are out of this world and hard to beat.
+The Yorkshire Dales National Park is a wondrous place full to the brim of fantastic natural wonders and quaint little villages that are almost paused in time.
+Home to the three peaks challenge, its varied landscape offers some opportunities for fantastic views from some of the highest peaks in England.
+A place of wonderment and some of the unique and awe-inspiring walks.
+We highlighted some of the best Yorkshire Dales views that are out of this world and hard to beat.

 1. Ribblehead Viaduct

-The iconic viaduct built back in 1874 to carry passengers from Settle to Carlisle across a stertch of the Yorkshire Dales creates a fantastic view that many photographers try to capture everyday.
-Witnessing trains travel along the Ribblehead viaduct is a real treat, and possibly one of our favouirte Yorkshire Dales views.
+The iconic viaduct, built back in 1874 to carry passengers from Settle to Carlisle across a stretch of the Yorkshire Dales, creates a fantastic view that many photographers try to capture every day.
+Witnessing trains travel along the Ribblehead viaduct is a real treat, and possibly one of the best Yorkshire Dales views.

 2. Malham Cove

-Found on the outskirts of the little village of Malham, Malham Cove is a great walk for any level of fitness and offers far reaching views from the top.
-Famous for being in Harry Potter, the unique character of the limestone rock formation formed over 12,000 years ago makes it instantly recognisable and gives it a beautiful pattern.
-You can see the three peaks from the top of Malham Cove on a clear day, as well as the rolling hills of the Yokshire Dales.
+Located on the outskirts of the small village of Malham, Malham Cove is a great walk for all levels of fitness and offers far-reaching views from the top.
+Famous for being in Harry Potter, the unique character of the limestone rock formation, formed over 12,000 years ago by ancient glaciers and shaped over thousands of years by water erosion, makes it instantly recognisable and gives it a beautiful pattern.
+You can see the three peaks from the top of Malham Cove on a clear day, as well as the rolling hills of the Yorkshire Dales.

 3. Simon’s Seat

 Found on the popular Bolton Abbey estate, Simon’s Seat is one of the popular lower hills with walkers in the Yorkshire Dales.
-The gritstone capped summit is only 485 metres high but has extensive views of the beautiful countryside surrounding it.
-The farmers fields and valley below l create a perfectly idyllic view below.
+The gritstone-capped summit is only 485 metres high but has extensive views of the beautiful countryside surrounding it.
+The farmers’ fields and valley below create one of the most expansive and rewarding views in the region.

 4. Cautley Spout

-Sitting at 198 metres high, Cautley Spout is the England’s highest cascade waterfall.
-There is a beautiful walk to the summit of Calsder which showcases some of the Yorkshire \Dales most beautiful views.
+Sitting at 198 metres high, Cautley Spout is England’s highest cascade waterfall.
+There is a beautiful walk to the summit of Calsder, which showcases some of the Yorkshire Dales’ most beautiful views.
+Now, it’s not strictly in Yorkshire as it was traditionally a part of the West Riding of Yorkshire, but now makes up part of Cumbria – but we won’t talk about that.

 5. Buttertubs Pass

-Featured on BBC, it is famously one of Jeremy Clarkson’s favourite strips of road.
+Featured on the BBC, it is famously one of Jeremy Clarkson’s favourite strips of road.
 And, it’s easy to see why.
 The high winding road has some beautiful views of the Hawes area of the Yorkshire Dales and amazing 20-metre-deep limestone potholes, which create a dramatic impression on the landscape heading towards Thwaite and Muker.
+Buttertubs Pass offers some of the most dramatic and scenic mountain roads in the Dales.

 6. Beamsley Beacon

-This gem on the edge of the Yorkshire Dales national park near the beautiful village of Beamsley has some beautiful views of the Wharfedale area.
+This gem on the edge of the Yorkshire Dales National Park near the beautiful village of Beamsley has some beautiful views of the Wharfedale area.
 The views from the upper reaches of the walk are really impressive and worth the wait when heading up.
+Beasley Beacon, also known as Howber Hill, offers some of the best views in the southern Yorkshire Dales.

 7. Brimham Rocks

-Carved over 400 million years ago, the Brimham Rocks National Park is an amazing collection of rock formations that are like nature’s playground.
-High in the Nidderdale region, they offer fantastic views on the land below, and great fun whilst you explore the maze of rocks.
+Carved over 400 million years ago, the Brimham Rocks National Park is a surreal landscape of giant, weathered rock formations that are like nature’s playground.
+High in the Nidderdale region, they offer fantastic views of the land below, and great fun whilst you explore the maze of rocks.
+A stone’s throw from Pateley Bridge in Nidderdale region, one of England’s National Landscapes, not strictly in the Dales, located west of the main National Park, it holds all the qualities that we associate with the Dales.

 8. Pen-y-ghent

-The smaller of the three peaks Pen-y-ghent or Penyghent sits at 694m high.
-We think it is the more attractive of the fells due to its unique and more characteristic shape.
-From the top, you get some fantastic views of the countryside below, and it’s definitely a favourite of o
+The smaller of the three peaks, Pen-y-ghent or Penyghent sits at 694m high.
+We think it is the most attractive of the fells due to its unique and more characteristic shape.
+From the top, you get some fantastic views of the countryside below, and it’s definitely a favourite.
+It’s said to be the most distinctive and instantly recognisable of the peaks with its stepped limestone and gritstone profile.

 9. Scales Moor